EstelleGvl/Around-the-World/pages/aboutme.md

 As a lesbian woman, I also aim to address questions that members of the LGBTQ+ community may have when it comes to traveling the world.

 I hope this blog becomes a valuable resource.
-Please don't hesitate to (connect with me)[https://www.instagram.com/estelle_gvl/]!
+Please don't hesitate to [connect with me ](https://www.instagram.com/estelle_gvl/)!

 <br>